kstenerud/concise-encoding/cbe-specification.md

 The version specifier is an unsigned [RVLQ](https://github.com/kstenerud/vlq/blob/master/vlq-specification.md) with a value greater than 0, representing which version of this specification it adheres to.

 The version specifier is mandatory.

+Note: Because CBE places the version as the first byte in a document, the version value 0x76 is invalid.
+If 0x76 were allowed, it would clash with CTE when differentiating the file type by its contents because CTE uses `v` (0x76) as its first byte.

 ### Maximum Depth